Dog Urinalysis Cost

 You might also like our articles about the cost of an echocardiogram, blood transfusion, or x-ray for your dog.

-There are four parts of a dog urinalysis according to VCA Hospitals.
+There are four parts of a dog urine analysis according to VCA Hospitals.
 Through this procedure, the color is evaluated, the pH and the density of the urine will be measured, the cells will be examined, and the chemical composition analyzed.
-In order to do it, the urine sample has to be spun around at a very high speed to allow the cells and the solid material to settle at the bottom.
-After that, this material is collected and analyzed at a microscope in a lab.
+To do it, the sample has to be spun around at a very high speed to allow the cells and the solid material to settle at the bottom.
+After that, this material is collected and microscopic inspection in a veterinary lab is done.

 Methods to collect your dog’s urine